NCAR/noahmp/drivers/erf/dev/sketch-couple-variable-gpu.md

 1. Add the contract line with `@couple(dir=…)` in `NoahmpIO.H-mc` (§1).
 2. `make codegen` — emits the view, `*_devptr()`, `*_a4()`/`*_v()`, storage,
    allocate, `enter data`, and `*_devptr_fi` (§2–§4).
-3. In `ERF_NOAHMP.cpp`: replace the pinned-buffer copy for that variable with a direct `*_a4()` read/write inside the shared-stream `ParallelFor` (§5b).
+3. In `ERF_NOAHMP_Advance.cpp`: replace the pinned-buffer copy for that variable with a direct `*_a4()` read/write inside the shared-stream `ParallelFor` (§5b).
 4. In the physics: name it in the offload region's `present(...)` clause; the indexing is unchanged (§5c).